2decomp-fft/2decomp-fft/HOWTO.md

 ``decomp_2d_write_one`` will append to the current file, resulting in a single file with multiple fields.
 Once the check-pointing is complete the file can then be closed.

-The original interface for writing multiple variables to a file and is only supported by the MPI-IO backend and takes the following form:
+The original interface for writing multiple variables to a file, only supported by the MPI-IO backend, takes the following form:
 ```
    call decomp_2d_write_var(fh,disp,ipencil,var)
 ```